howdareyoureview/howdareyoureview.github.io/_posts/2017-08-25-review-american-made-kv.md

 The story is hard to believe, most likely because it’s loosely based on what really happened, but things move fast so I didn’t have to dwell on what happened on screen.
 Like my co-hort, I felt like it glamorized him when he was kind of a dick, but hey, that’s movies for you.

-I generally like these glimpses into historical events because I get all curious about what really happened.
+I generally like these movies that delve into historical events because I get curious about what really happened.
 Cue googling and looking up everything about it.

-Bottom Line:
+**Bottom Line:**
 Overall, fun, but nothing memorable.
 Cruise being cruise I’d give it a **69**.